stripe/stripe-android/MIGRATING.md

       by `PaymentSession`
     - `PaymentSession#onDestroy()` has been removed; the `listener` instance is now released automatically when the host `Activity` or `Fragment` is destroyed
+    - Remove `PaymentSessionData.paymentSessionData`.
+This data will be returned via `PaymentSessionListener#onPaymentSessionDataChanged()`.

 ## Migrating from versions < 13.0.0
 - Changes to `Card` and `SourceCardData`